carr-matt/game-night-planner/journals/margaret-ketchum.md

 11/22/2022

 Was able to set up setState in sign up and login pages.
 Worked on charting the course of my next steps.
 Made more visible jsx.
 Communicated with the backend team for ubiquitous language.

+11/28/2022

+Created several files for the utilization of react redux.
+Created Login modal.